 /usr/bin/mkpwdict [-s dict1,... ,dictN] [-l minwordlength] [-d destination-path]

 Files containing words to be added to the database can be specified on the command-line using the –s flag.

 These source files should have a single word per line.
 A word should contain only alphanumeric characters; case does not matter.
 All other characters are discarded.
 Words shorter than the specified minimum (see below) are skipped.
-The file /usr/share/lib/dict/words or another spell-checking dictionary can be used as a source file but needs to be processed first so that it contains only words with minimum length, by specifying DICTIONMINWORDLENGTH or "–l" option.
+The file /usr/share/lib/dict/words or another spell-checking dictionary can be used as a source file but needs to be processed so that it contains only words with minimum length, by specifying DICTIONMINWORDLENGTH in /etc/default/passwd or the –l option.

 If –s is omitted, mkpwdict will use the value of DICTIONLIST specified in /etc/default/passwd (see passwd(1)).

 If –l is omitted, mkpwdict will use the value of DICTIONMINWORDLENGTH specified in /etc/default/passwd (see passwd(1)).

 The database is created in the directory specified by the –d option.
 If this option is omitted, mkpwdict uses the value of DICTIONDBDIR specified in /etc/default/passwd (see passwd(1)).
 The default location is /var/passwd.